 Cleaning Tips for Bean Spills

 If you’re unlucky, and you experience a snowstorm-like bean spill while filling or refilling a bean bag’s contents, don’t panic.
 Although they are frustrating, it is possible to control the little polyester snowflakes.
 Avoid using a broom or dustpan; this will just make the situation worse.
 If the event occurs indoors, use your vacuum cleaner.

 Clean the vacuum’s dirt reservoir or insert a clean bag, so you can save the beans and reuse them.
-Hold the nozzle a few centimeters from the floor to avoid picking up dirt along with the beans.
+Hold the nozzle a few centimetres from the floor to avoid picking up dirt along with the beans.
 If your spill occurs outdoors, use an outdoor vacuum.
 Avoid using blowers.
 If beans spill into your pool, turn off the pump, and collect them with a leaf skimmer.